How to become a licensed HCSSA provider

 - If DADS receives an incomplete application, the DADS HCSSA Licensing Branch will notify the HCSSA applicant in writing of any deficient items in the application.
 The applicant must respond with complete and correct information within 30 days from the date of the letter or the application will be denied.

 - Upon receipt of the application deficiency response

 in the DADS HCSSA Licensing Branch, DADS will issue or deny the license within 45 days.

-Once a license is issued, the agency must notify the DADS regional office upon enrolling its first client and request an initial health survey using DADS Form 2020, Notification of Readiness for Initial Survey.
+After an initial license is issued, the agency must notify the DADS regional office upon enrolling its first client and request an initial health survey using DADS Form 2020, Notification of Readiness for Initial Survey.
+After an initial license is issued for an alternate delivery site with or without an inpatient unit, the hospice agency must notify the DADS regional office upon enrolling its first client and request an initial health survey using DADS Form 2020-A, Notification of Readiness for a Health Survey of a Hospice Inpatient Unit (currently under development).
 This survey request must be completed within six months of the issuance of the initial license.
 Licensing surveys will continue to be done at regular intervals and must be passed in order for the agency's license to be renewed.
 For an agency to retain its license, any inspection, survey, follow-up visit or complaint/incident investigation must show that the agency is in compliance with the current state licensure or federal certification laws and rules, or both.

 top of page

 Click here for a list of all applicable state and federal regulations and requirements.
 HCSSA providers are responsible for reading and understanding these regulations prior to becoming a licensed provider.